-The following table provides information as of December 31, 2005 regarding shares authorized for issuance under our equity compensation plans, including individual compensation arrangements.
+The following table provides information as of December 31, 2006 regarding shares authorized for issuance under our equity compensation plans, including individual compensation arrangements.

-The equity compensation plan approved by our stockholders is our 2000 stock option and incentive plan.
-We issued options to our directors and consultants that were not approved by our stockholders.
+We have two equity compensation plans approved by our stockholders: the 2000 stock option and incentive plan and the 2006 Stock Incentive Plan.
+We have also issued options to our directors and consultants that were not approved by our stockholders.
 These options are exercisable within a ten-year period from the date of the grant and vest at various intervals with all options being fully vested within three years of the date of grant.
 The option price per share is not less than the fair market value of our common stock on the date of grant.